 When you first initialize a git repository, in the terminal window you'll see (master) appearing next to the folder path your at.
 This indicates which git branch you're checked out at, which is by default the master branch.
-We'll talk about branch names in a later section.
+We'll talk about those names when presenting the Gitflow branching model, so don't pay attention to them in this section.
 For now let's understand what is a branch and what they are here for.